-Is reporting responsibility that if public health or the facility?
+Is reporting responsibility that of public health or the facility?

 The role of public health is to set disclosure requirements or guiding principles, set thresholds for reporting to guide facilities on how to handle public disclosure.

 Other points for consideration: